BestTimesToVisit.com Logo

 Ride-Sharing Apps (Uber/Bolt)

 Uber and Bolt are widely available in Prague and offer a convenient door-to-door service, especially for late-night travel or when carrying luggage.
-They can be more expensive than public transport but offer comfort and direct routes.
+They are often more affordable than traditional taxis.

 Walking

-Prague's historic center is incredibly walkable and often the best way to discover its hidden gems, charming alleys, and picturesque squares.
+Prague's historic center is incredibly walkable, and this is arguably the best way to discover its hidden courtyards, charming alleys, and unexpected viewpoints.
 Many major attractions are within a reasonable walking distance of each other.

 Cost:Free!